etsangsplk/sputter/docstring/when.md

 # (when pred form**) conditionally evaluates a block
-If the evaluated predicate is truthy (not false, not nil), the forms are evaluated.
+If the evaluated predicate is truthy (not _false_, not _nil_), the forms are evaluated.
 Will evaluate each form in turn, returning the final evaluation as its result.

 ## An Example